-All patients who begin outpatient treatment should be clinically re-evaluated within 72 hours and if not improved should start parenteral therapy on either an outpatient or inpatient basis.
+All patients who begin outpatient treatment should be clinically re-evaluated within 72 hours, including a bimanual exam for cervical motion and adnexal tenderness, and if not improved should start parenteral therapy on either an outpatient or inpatient basis.

 a.
 Regimen A